What do I do with 30 million euros? This is the recurring question facing first and second division football clubs.

 There are many possibilities and scenarios and quite a few clubs already had in their roadmap certain actions to develop.
 Remodelling the stadium, enlarging its capacity, covering the stands, improving facilities, creating new sports cities, digitalising processes and facilities, metaverses, digital twins, new user experience, multifunctional stadiums beyond match day…

-Telefónica Tech’s experience: Wanda Metropolitano, Nuevo Santiago Bernabéu, Espai Barsa …
+Telefónica Tech’s experience: Civitas Metropolitano, Nuevo Santiago Bernabéu, Espai Barsa …

 However, Telefónica Tech goes one step further by offering a comprehensive project for the transformation of stadiums and associated infrastructures.